KonstantinosChaldaiopoulos/NLPexercise3/README.md

 # NLPexercise3
 In this exercise, we performed various tasks related to natural language processing (NLP) using a provided training code by the teacher.
 The tasks included code execution and performance reporting, model evaluation and new sentence input, explanation of the align_label function, code modifications such as freezing BERT weights, merging training and validation sets, performing POS tagging, carrying out text chunking, and using the roberta-base pre-trained model.

-In the last two tasks, we utilized a generative pre-trained language model called ChatGPT, which is based on Transformers.
+In the last two tasks, we utilized a generative pre-trained language model ChatGPT.
 With ChatGPT, we performed the tasks of named entity recognition (NER), POS tagging, and text chunking using both zero-shot and few-shot prompting approaches.
 The detailed analyses, results, and code modifications for each task can be found in the corresponding files.

 ## Task 1: Code execution and performance report